Download the free desktop Nixie Clock v2.1 application for Windows PC here.

 The digit images used in the JavaScript clock and the Nixie Clock for Windows are © copyright

-"Mike's electric stuff" http://www.electricstuff.co.uk
+"Mike's electric stuff" https://www.electricstuff.co.uk

 To read further about the nostalgia in Nixie tubes, see the following articles from IEEE Spectrum magazine: